openownership/data-standard/docs/standard/reference.rst

 .. include:: warningbox.rst

-This is an A - Z guide to the schema's objects and `codelists`_ .
+This is an A - Z guide to the objects of the Data Standard's schema and its `codelists`_ .
+Details of each object's properties are provided in a table.
 For a structured view of how objects fit together in the JSON schema, use the :doc:`Schema browser <schema-browser>`.

 The top-level objects are :any:`Statements <schema-statement>`.

-Each statement contains details of one of three types of system record:
+Each statement contains record details for one of three beneficial ownership elements:

-- :any:`Relationship record <schema-relationship-record>`
-- :any:`Entity record <schema-entity-record>`
+- :any:`Entity <schema-entity-record>`
-- :any:`Person record <schema-person-record>`
+- :any:`Person <schema-person-record>`

-Statements are built up from a set of nested objects and properties, each of which has a field name, a title and a description that defines how the object or field should be used.
+- :any:`Relationship <schema-relationship-record>`

 BODS data MAY be published as a valid `JSON document <https://tools.ietf.org/html/rfc8259>`_.
 See :any:`Serialisation <guidance-serialisation>` for other options.